adimian/kirby/docs/usage.md

 User alice added with admin rights
 ```
 ## Script database creation
-The goal of Kirby is to manage user's scripts execution. `kirby` input is
+The goal of `kirby` is to manage user's scripts execution. `kirby` input is
 therefore a script database following this model.

 .. todo:: add link to database model.